open-telemetry/opentelemetry.io/content/en/docs/concepts/signals/baggage.md

 ## What should OTel Baggage be used for?

-OTel Baggage should be used for data that you're okay with potentially exposing to third parties.
+OTel Baggage should be used for data that you're okay with potentially exposing to anyone who inspects your network traffic.
 This is because it's stored in HTTP headers alongside the current context.
+If your relevant network traffic is entirely within your own network, then this caveat may not apply.

 Common use cases include information that’s only accessible further up a stack.
 This can include things like Account Identification, User Ids, Product Ids, and